pbryzek/kickstarter-analysis/challenges/1/README.md

 1. **Start your Theatre kickstarter campaign between April-July.**
 The highest number of successful campaigns (111) was seen in the month of May, which not only had the best monthly success rate (66.86%) but also accounted for the greatest percentage (10.55%) of all successful theatre kickstarter campaigns among all months.
 Starting the campaign in April, May, June, July yielded 62.83%, 66.87%, 65.36%, 63.04% respectively monthly success rates for all theatre campaigns.
 The average success rate for a month was 59.44%.
 While the months of September and November also posted monthly success rates above 60%, there were fewer overall campaigns than there were in the months of April-July.

-*Data Source Used: Outcomes Based on Goals*
+*Data Source Used: Outcomes Based on Launch Date*

 2. **Avoid starting your Theatre kickstarter campaign in December.**
 Not only the fewest successful campaigns (37) but also the fewest total theatre kickstarter campaigns were seen in the month of December.
 December had the lowest monthly success rate (49.33%) and also accounted for only (7.01%) of all successful theatre kickstarter campaigns among all months.
 The average success rate for a month was 59.44%, over 10% higher than the success rate shown by campaigns launched in December.